Synonyms / Other Terms Used

 Comprehensibility estimates (Brugger, 1999) were better for pictogram variants that visually resemble a safe than for variants following the often used locker symbol based on an outline rectangle with key above.
 Some respondents thought that the variant at the bottom of the table above with an image of a safe with an open door, labeled as ON Testdesign, looked like an image of a computer rotated by 90 degrees.
 It seems that indicating money (banknote, coin or currency mark) in combination with the image of a safe works best.
 The numbers next to the pictograms in the table above are the mean estimation values reported for the corresponding pictograms in this study.

 With a score of 97.5 the topmost pictogram in this table reached almost perfect results in a Comprehension Test conducted in Austria (Brugger, 2000).
 The context information provided for this referent was: 'In a hotel room'.
-In the same study the numeric keypad inside a rounded outline rectangle was interpreted as telephone by some respondents and the variant with keyhole and key inside outline rectangle elicited some responses associated with locking the door of the hotel room.
+In this study the numeric keypad inside a rounded outline rectangle was interpreted as telephone by a number respondents and the variant with keyhole and key inside an outline rectangle elicited some responses associated with locking the door of the hotel room.

 Recommendation